 Something I’ve wanted to post about for a bit in terms of general “successful mindset”, is about music.
 It’s no secret that I’m quite into bubbly pop music, especially that of the legendary Taylor Swift.
+I love listening to music on vinyl, which is why I would recommend you to check out these turntable guides for you to find out, how you can enhance the experience of listening to music.
 I take a bit of flack about it from my fans and readers, most of whom seem to listen to harder rock or heavy metal from what I’ve seen, which is totally fine.
 But there’s actually a method to the music I listen to, and I’ve made a change, very intentionally, on what music I play on a regular basis.

 There’s a lot of studies done about music and how it impacts your moods and mental faculties.
 I was big into darker, artistic rock like Radiohead, The Smashing Pumpkins and the like in the 90s and early 2000s, and over time, I noticed that I’d find myself in sluggish, unproductive moods far more often than I am today.

 I’d been aware of the moods that music can put me into — and the entertainment industry is aware of this too, it’s why music is so prevalent in every film and TV show.
 Those dramatic moments, a lot of the time, instill the emotions they do in you because of the music.
 But I loved the art.
 These guys produced crazy good music, despite it being dark, angry, depressed or bitter.
 It took a lot for me to want to change to something I saw as more sophomoric and trite.